Gasotransmitter

 Gasotransmitters is a class of neurotransmitters.
 The molecules are distinguished from other bioactive endogenous gaseous signaling molecules based on a need to meet distinct characterization criteria.
 Currently, only nitric oxide, carbon monoxide, and hydrogen sulfide are accepted as gasotransmitters.
+According to in vitro models, gasotransmitters, like other gaseous signaling molecules, may bind to gasoreceptors and trigger signaling in the cells.

 The name gasotransmitter is not intended to suggest a gaseous physical state such as infinitesimally small gas bubbles; the physical state is dissolution in complex body fluids and cytosol.
 These particular gases share many common features in their production and function but carry on their tasks in unique ways which differ from classical signaling molecules.

 Criteria

-The terminology and characterization criteria of “gasotransmitter” were first introduced in 2002.
+The terminology and characterization criteria of "gasotransmitter" were first introduced in 2002.
 For one gas molecule to be categorized as a gasotransmitter, all of the following criteria should be met.